logo

 Note: Be cautious when using any floor thresholds that, when installed are raised above the surface of the floor, as these can become a major obstacle for wheelchairs and an obstacle and safety hazard for walkers.

-Kitchen Cabinets:
+- Kitchen Wall Cabinets:

 With more developers and architects being involved in the design and construction of ADA (American Disabilities Act) compliant homes, many kitchen cabinet manufacturers have created product lines that meet these requirements.